johnsonr/springai-demo/README.md

 - The `CaptureMemoryAdvisor` works off the latest user message only (although this is extracted into a strategy function)
-- The `NoteMentionsAdvisor` looks for a literal string.
+- The `CountMentionsAdvisor` looks for a literal string.
 This could easily be improved to work with a local model and exhibit deeper understanding (e.g. "the user is talking about auto service")
 - The UI is very basic